SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 - Running SonarQube [behind a Proxy](/setup/operate-server/)
 - Monitoring and adjusting [Java Process Memory](/instance-administration/monitoring/)

-## Installing the Server from the Docker Image
+## Installing SonarQube from the Docker Image

 See your SonarQube version below for instructions on installing the server from a Docker image.